C18356933/MusicVisuals/README.md

 	}
 	```
-If 1 is pressed it will call the function render1() from the ellipse fun class hence the wf.render1()
+If 1 is pressed it will call the method render1() from the ellipse fun class hence the wf.render1()
 ```Java
 public void render1()
     {